all

 Shocking Print Ads Everyone is Talking About Posted by Gary Bembridge on Pinterest[/caption] Shocking Ads 101: For full impact use a popular image in a completely opposite and unexpected way to get attention.
 Well, in this case it worked: they used a well known Disney princess to reach the female audience and create awareness against domestic violence.
 It definitely made us look twice and the short and specific copy really brings the concept together.

-2. Smoking Risks shared by Gary Bembridgelink icon
+2. Smoking Risks shared by Gary Bembridge

 [caption id="attachment_6236" align="aligncenter" width="580"] Posted by Gary Bembridge on Pinterest[/caption] Would you feed a cigarette to a baby?
 People have been trying to warn smokers of its imminent risks for years and that hardly ever works, this is just a more creative take for those ignoring softer advice.